How To Delete all Bookmarks in Chrome

 Note that for synced accounts, mobile bookmarks will have their own folder.
 Alternatively, you could also type “chrome://bookmarks”.
 That will open the bookmark manager in your current tab.

-Either method will do.
+Either method will work.
 You should see the following folders.

 The list will be longer if you’ve created your own folders.
 To delete them, simply right click on the folder and select Delete.